This list of 5 organizations impacting Appalachian businesses showcases trailblazers securing a bright future for WV and Appalachia.

-TechConnectWV similarly seeks to diversify West Virginia’s economy, in this case with a unique focus on a narrower range of fields: advanced energy, chemicals, and advanced materials, biosciences, and biometrics.
+TechConnectWV similarly seeks to diversify West Virginia’s economy.
+In TechConnectWV’s case, however, they place a focus on a narrower range of fields: advanced energy, chemicals, and advanced materials, biosciences, and biometrics.
 Based in South Charleston, they’re primed to assist small businesses primarily in the science, technology, engineering, and math (STEM) fields.

-Great if your business: is looking for a seed fund to jumpstart a novel approach to business in the Mountain State.
+Great if your business is: looking for a seed fund to jumpstart a business in the Mountain State.

 Vantage Ventures is located on the campus of West Virginia University and emerged from a call to action by John Chambers, a graduate of the WVU Business College and Law School.
 Vantage Ventures focuses on creating a start-up culture in West Virginia “[t]hrough investments in skills training and digitization.”
-With a bold promise to “move mountains,” Vantage Ventures gives users the opportunity to both invest in start-ups throughout the state and seek funding for radical ideas that typify outside-of-the-box thinking.
+With a bold promise to “move mountains,” Vantage Ventures gives users the opportunity to invest in start-ups throughout the state.
+Furthermore, they allow businesses to seek funding for radical ideas that typify outside-of-the-box thinking.

 The Marshall University Brad D. Smith Business Incubator is something of a corollary to WVU’s Vantage Ventures initiative.
-Located on Marshall University’s campus in Huntington, the Business Incubator is dedicated to fostering a culture of start-up entrepreneurship through training, consulting, funding, and even by providing office space.
+Located on Marshall University’s campus in Huntington, the Business Incubator dedicates itself to fostering a culture of start-up entrepreneurship through training, consulting, funding, and even by providing office space.

-Great if your business: is looking to connect with other businesses in the Appalachian region or you are trying to contract with the federal government.
+Great if your business is: looking to connect with other Appalachian businesses or is trying to contract with the federal government.

-Vertx Partners is helping to bridge the gap between cutting-edge thinkers in the Mountain State and the U.S. Air Force.
+Vertx Partners is bridging the gap between cutting-edge thinkers in the Mountain State and the U.S. Air Force.
 Committed to securing lasting partnerships through events, education, consulting, and beyond, Vertx is helping lead the way in the ongoing effort to revitalize West Virginia and the surrounding region.

-At Vertx Partners, we’ll continue highlighting entities that may be of interest to you and your business as they, too, transform West Virginia for the better.
+At Vertx Partners, we highlight entities that may interest your business as they, too, transform the region for the better.